+Installation Walk-through.
 Chapter 6: Pre-installed Licensed Products and Features

-- Evaluate which preinstalled products are enabled. - Maybe some should not be, maybe others should be. - Be careful to only ENABLE those for which you are licensed. - "Some of the preinstalled products and features require additional installation steps.
+- Evaluate which preinstalled products are enabled. - Maybe some should not be enabled, maybe others should be. - Be careful to only ENABLE those products and features for which you are licensed. - "Some of the preinstalled products and features require additional installation steps.
 You must complete these steps for the product or feature to be completely installed."